Golf is The University of Life

 No more planes, trains and automobiles –a ‘normal’ life from now on.
 Eek!

-Of course I miss the travel and buzz of airports as well as many dear friends I met all over the world, but I don’t miss the pressure of playing for a living anymore.
+My coaching holidays throughout the world suppply me with the buzz of airports and travel adventures, but I don’t miss the pressure of playing for a living anymore.

-I always lacked some satisfaction in playing for a living - lifting trophies was wonderful and exhilarating, but the satisfaction gained from helping a client, whether it be one of my little juniors or my eighty something lady from Baxenden is hard to top.
+I always lacked some satisfaction in playing for a living - lifting trophies was wonderful and exhilarating, but the satisfaction gained from helping a client, whether it be one of my little juniors, a new to golf golfer or the more established golfer.

-It is an honour to be a Patron for Rosemere Golfers Against Cancer and I’ve just organised and held the second Sportswoman’s Dinner raising money for Lancashire Girls Golf.
+It is an honour to be a Patron for Rosemere Golfers Against Cancer.
+In recent years I've organised and hosted two Sportswoman’s Dinnesr raising money for Lancashire Girls Golf.
 After just two dinners, £3940 has been donated to help find, nuture and support OUR future champions of Lancashire and more importantly junior golf.

 Golf in its entirety has fulfilled my life beyond its wildest dreams.
 The friends, the places, the humility, the life lessons, the fresh air, the beauty of being on a golf course all on your own, hitting that ball, (finding it if I was really lucky) and hitting it again!